nrfconnect/sdk-nrfxlib/nrf_security/doc/drivers.rst

 The :ref:`nrf_oberon_readme` is distributed as a closed-source binary that provides select cryptographic algorithms optimized for use in nRF devices.
 This provides faster execution than the original Mbed TLS implementation.

+The nrf_oberon driver provides support for the following:

+* AES ciphers
+* SHA-1
+* SHA-256
+* SHA-384
+* SHA-512
-The nrf_oberon driver provides support for AES ciphers, SHA-1, SHA-256, SHA-384, SHA-512, ECDH and ECDSA using NIST curve secp224r1 and secp256r1, and ECJPAKE using NIST curve secp256r1.
+* ECDH and ECDSA using NIST curve secp224r1 and secp256r1
+* ECJPAKE using NIST curve secp256r1

 Enabling the nrf_oberon driver
 ==============================

-The :ref:`nrf_oberon_readme` PSA driver can be enabled by setting the :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_OBERON` Kconfig option.
+To enable the :ref:`nrf_oberon_readme` PSA driver, set the :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_OBERON` Kconfig option.

 .. _nrf_security_drivers_builtin: